CreativeNick/SimToReal/README.md

 ```

 ### 2. Clone ManiSkill GitHub repository
 Visit the [ManiSkill repository](https://github.com/haosulab/ManiSkill) and follow the installation instructions.
-Be sure to install ManiSkill inside the `SimToReal/` folder.
+Be sure to clone/install ManiSkill inside the `SimToReal/` folder.
+It's recommened to do this in a virtual environment.

+## Optional Setup / Installation
+There are some libraries, assets, etc you may need to install when trouble-shooting.
+If the above installation works for you, then you may ignore this optional setup.

-### 3. Download YCB Assets
+### 1. Download YCB Assets
 This repo uses the Yale-CMU-Berkeley (YCB) Object and Model set, which you can learn more about [here](https://www.ycbbenchmarks.com/).
 To download the entire asset folder, follow the instructions found in the [ycb-tools repository](https://github.com/sea-bass/ycb-tools).
 Be sure to install the asset folder inside the `SimToReal/` folder.

-### 4. Download other libraries
+### 2. Download other libraries
 There may be other libraries/programs you may need to install before running certain commands, such as [tyro](https://pypi.org/project/tyro/) in `ppo.py`.
 ```
 pip install tyro